pygame-community/pygame-ce/docs/reST/ref/window.rst

       .. note:: This function is only supported on Windows, X11, Wayland and Cocoa (MacOS).
-         A :mod:`pygame.error` exception will be raised if it's not supported therefore it's adviced to wrap it in a try block.
+         A :mod:`pygame.error` exception will be raised if it's not supported therefore it's advised to wrap it in a try block.

          .. code-block:: python